 Some environmental concerns, such as land use and aesthetics, are addressed in siting reviews of power plants and transmission lines.
-These reviews usually are conducted by state commissions.
-Other environmental requirements are set by environmental regulators, but utility regulators supervise the resulting costs, risks, and resource choices as part of overseeing utility planning and operations, supervised by utility regulators.
-For example, compliance with air emissions regulations can be a major consideration in electric utility resource planning since they influence the relative operating costs of resource options, and because major capital investments can be necessary for emissions control equipment to meet increasingly tighter regulations over time.
-System operations can also play a role in air emissions compliance, since generating unit dispatch can influence system emissions, and since some caps are set for specific time periods (e.g., NOx regulations that focus on ozone-season emissions only).
+State commissions usually conduct those reviews.
+Environmental regulators set other environmental requirements, but utility regulators supervise the resulting costs, risks, and resource choices as part of overseeing utility planning and operations, supervised by utility regulators.
+For example, compliance with air emissions regulations can be a major consideration in electric utility resource planning since they influence the relative operating costs of resource options, and because major capital investments can be necessary for emissions control equipment to meet increasingly tight regulations over time.
+System operations can also play a role in air emissions compliance, since generating unit dispatch can influence system emissions, and since some caps are set for specific time periods (e.g., NO_x regulations that focus on ozone-season emissions only).

 Some utility regulators have addressed environmental costs to society that are not reflected in prices, referred to as "externalities," by requiring that utility planning impute monetary values for certain air emissions.
 Environmental regulations limiting emission levels have forced suppliers and buyers to consider at least a portion of those costs in their production and use decisions, thereby internalizing a portion of those costs.
-One example is the Clean Air Interstate Rule, passed by Congress in March, 2005, that will reduce SO2 emissions about 73% from 2003 levels.
+One example is the Clean Air Interstate Rule, passed by Congress in March 2005, requiring reduction of SO2 emissions by about 73% from 2003 levels.